All Episodes

 What is it?

-Throwing the big bird?
+Throwing the big bird.

-What else the uh Romnesia?
+What else is Romnesia?

 These are not things that you associate with winning and with the momentum campaigns.